opendatacube/datacube-ows/docs/cfg_layers.rst

 The only resource limit available to WCS currently is max_datasets, which works the same as in wms, `described above <#max_datasets>`_.

+The `dataset_cache_rules <#dataset_cache_rules>`_ element is also
+supported for WCS.
+It behaves for WCS GetCoverage requests as documented above for WMS GetMap and WMTS GetTile requests.

 -------------------------------------------
 Image Processing Section (image_processing)